actualbudget/actual/docs/contributing/project-details/feature-flags.md

-# Feature Flags (experimental features)
+# Feature Flags (Experimental Features)

 Feature flags (experimental features) are a way to enable or disable certain features in the application.
 This is useful when you want to test a feature with a small group of users before rolling it out to everyone.
 It is also useful when building a larger feature as it allows breaking it up in to smaller releasable chunks.

-For example: custom reports initially was released as a read-only version under a feature flag.
+For example: `custom reports` initially was released as a read-only version under a feature flag.
 Later the saving functionality was added.
-This allowed to put the feature in the hands of real users before announcing it as a stable first-party feature.
+This allowed us to put the feature in the hands of real users before announcing it as a stable first-party feature.

 In short, feature flags allow: